Katelyn Rowland

-Katelyn Morgan Rowland (born March 16, 1994) is an American soccer goalkeeper who currently plays for the North Carolina Courage in the National Women's Soccer League.
-Rowland previously played for FC Kansas City and the Western New York Flash in the NWSL.
-She is a three-time NWSL Champion.
-Rowland has represented the United States on various youth national teams including the under-20 and under-23 teams.
+Katelyn Morgan Rowland (born March 16, 1994) is an American former professional soccer player and current assistant coach who played as a goalkeeper for ten seasons in the National Women's Soccer League (NWSL).

+Rowland played college soccer for the UCLA Bruins, winning the 2013 national championship, before being drafted by FC Kansas City in the second round of the 2015 NWSL College Draft.
+She won four NWSL Championships and three NWSL Shields during her career, including two Shields and one Championship as the starting goalkeeper for the North Carolina Courage in 2017 and 2018.
+She was also a member of the Western New York Flash, Newcastle Jets, Kansas City Current, and Bay FC.

+Rowland represented the United States on various youth national teams including the under-20 and under-23 teams, appearing at the 2014 FIFA U-20 Women's World Cup.

 Early life

 Born in Walnut Creek, California, Rowland attended Vacaville Christian High School where she played on the varsity basketball and volleyball teams and earned all-league honors in both sports.
 She played club soccer for San Juan and helped the team win a national championship in 2008.
 At the tournament, she was awarded the Golden Gloves Award.
 The same year, Top Drawer Soccer named her a "Player to Watch".